harounathiam2005/PersonalPyProjects/README.md

 noun_webcrawler.py -- {

-  Utilizing "requests" and "bs4" modules to extract data from HTML files, this program extracts a long list of words from an online website; i.e. a webcrawler.
+  Utilizing `requests` and `bs4` modules to extract data from HTML files, this program extracts a long list of words from an online website; i.e. a webcrawler.
 The program requests access to the URL and when granted, extracts raw HTML from the site.
 The site chosen contains a long list of nouns nested in list tags.
 HTML is converted into one long string, then split based on list tags.
 An array is created that resembles the structure:

-[ "HTML code" , "desired word" , "desired word" , "desired word" , "desired word" , ... , "HTML code" ]
+`[ "HTML code" , "desired word" , "desired word" , "desired word" , "desired word" , ... , "HTML code" ]`

-Unimportant content is deleted from the array —— (del spltext[0]), (del spltext[len(spltext) - 1]) —— leaving only words in the array.
+Unimportant content is deleted from the array —— `del spltext[0], del spltext[len(spltext) - 1]` —— leaving only words in the array.
 A for loop is used to remove any item remaining with a list tag; defects.

 }

 hangman.py -- {

+  Works in conjunction with noun_webcrawler.py to create a full in-line terminal hangman game.
+Utilizes web-fetching capabilities of noun_webcrawler.py to host a list of words to choose from as a basis for the game.
+Difficulty parameter; 1 == easy mode (shorter, more common words selected), 2 == hard mode (Full list of 11109 non-defective words to choose from).
+Code randomly chooses a word from array of words (using random module), converts it into string, then into a series of blank spaces; "_" times the number of letters in the selected word (`"_" * len(word)`).
+A `lives` variable is called that determines how many chances you get (6) before losing.
+This increments negatively by one every incorrect guess.
+All parameters are set to begin the game.
+Game begins with a check to see if _'s are still present in the word.
+If so, game moves on.
+Else, game end w/ victory message.
+Move on: if player input `guess` is in word, run through a series of if statements to check for invalid arguments (more than one letter, no letter).
+If input is valid, replace all instances of letter in blanks with `guess`.

+Example: `word` = TREE | `guess` = E | Display = _ _ E E

+If all chances are depleted before word is completed; i.e. `lives` = 0, game end w/ lose message.

 }